Quwat al-Ridha: Organization

 Quwwat al-Ridha's top leadership was typically from Shia-majority areas of Lebanon, mostly from Southern Lebanon, Beqaa Valley, and Shia suburbs of Beirut such as Dahieh and Bourj el-Barajneh.

 According to a 2015 report by the U.S. News & World Report, Quwat al-Ridha was considered the core of Syrian Hezbollah.
 It mainly recruited members from the Shia community of Syria's Homs Governorate, which housed half of Syria's Shia population.
 The report also claimed that the Al-Ridha forces numbered up to 20,000 fighters at the time.

-In 2024, the pro-Israel Council on Foreign Relations claimed that the Al-Ridha forces had downsized and were just 3,000–3,500 fighters.
+In 2024, the pro-Israel Council on Foreign Relations claimed that the Ridha forces had downsized and were by then just 3,000–3,500 fighters.